galaxyproject/gxadmin/docs/README.query.md

-[`query monthly-users-active`](#query-monthly-users-active) | Number of active users per month, running jobs [`query monthly-users-registered`](#query-monthly-users-registered) | Number of users registered [`query monthly-workflow-invocations`](#query-monthly-workflow-invocations) | Workflow invocations by month [`query old-histories`](#query-old-histories) | Lists histories that haven't been updated (used) for <weeks>
+[`query monthly-users-active`](#query-monthly-users-active) | Number of active users per month, running jobs [`query monthly-users-registered`](#query-monthly-users-registered) | Number of users registered [`query monthly-workflow-invocations`](#query-monthly-workflow-invocations) | Workflow invocations by month [`query most-used-tools-by-destination`](#query-most-used-tools-by-destination) | List tools with the highest job count on the Galaxy server by destination
+[`query old-histories`](#query-old-histories) | Lists histories that haven't been updated (used) for <weeks>
 [`query pg-cache-hit`](#query-pg-cache-hit) | Check postgres in-memory cache hit ratio [`query pg-column-size`](#query-pg-column-size) | Estimate the size of columns in a table